JannisCodes/acculturation-review/data/OSF/README.md

     - Screening of the empirical literature '_empirical02_SearchScreened.csv_ '

 3. **Literature Coding**
 This folder documents the full coding of the theoretical, methodological, and empirical databases that resulted from our literature searches.
+We also supply a codebook of the coded databases.
 A live interactive database of the methodological literature (i.e., with search and filter options) is available at: [www.acculturation-review.shinyapps.io/scale-directory/](https://acculturation-review.shinyapps.io/scale-directory/).
 The resulting data files are:
     - Coded database theoretical literature ('_theoretical03_DatabaseCoded.csv_ ')
     - Coded database methodological literature (_methodological03_DatabaseCoded.csv_)
     - Coded database empirical literature ('_theoretical03_DatabaseCoded.csv_ ')
+    - Codebook ('_Acculturation-Review-Codebook.xlsx_')

 1. **Scimago Journal Database (v.2019)**
 This folder acts as a database version control of the exact version downloaded from the [Scimago Journal & Country Rank](https://www.scimagojr.com/journalrank.php) that was used for our analyses.
 The folder includes the following types of files: